 in luxury safari lodges and camps that provide an opportunity to charge

-and its unpredictable wildlife make each day a new adventure that never
+and its plentiful but unpredictable wildlife make each day a new adventure that never

 ceases to amaze.